jlleongarcia/jlleongarcia/content/blog/tinker-iot-microcontrol.md

   {{< card link="https://jalcocertech.xyz" title="Collaborations ↗" icon="user" >}}
 {{< /cards >}}

-Let me show you how to get started with MicroControllers:
+Let me show you **how to get started with MicroControllers**

+What you need to know:
+* They dont need an OS
+* They run in loop whatever logic is loaded
+* The are low consumption devices (much more than even SBC's)

 <!-- I know this is supposed to be a RPi centered repo and web, but couldn't resist to add some small project that uses the ESP32. -->